The Instagram Demographics & Usage Statistics Marketers Need To Know

 The 13 Instagram Demographics & User Statistics Every Marketer Should Know

-UPDATE October 18, 2018 — With the launch of several new features (like Stories, Live, and Galleries) and impressive user growth, Instagram managed to prove why it’s one of the most powerful social networks, threaten Snapchat’s dominance in ephemeral messaging, and expand its feature set so as to elevate it beyond photo sharing.
-So, in the interest of keeping this post accurate and current, we’ve updated it to reflect the newest information.
+UPDATE October 19, 2018 — With the launch of several new features (like IGTV, Stories, Live, and Galleries) and impressive user growth, Instagram managed to prove why it’s one of the most powerful social networks, threatening Snapchat’s dominance in ephemeral messaging and expanding its feature set to elevate it beyond photo sharing.
+In the interest of keeping this post accurate and current, we’ve updated it to reflect the newest information.

-Instagram's user base and the way people interact with Instagram content has been gradually shifting as well; for marketers, staying current on the latest Instagram demographics, statistics, and usage trends can help brands make smart decisions regarding future social media marketing campaigns.
+Instagram's user base and the way people interact with Instagram content has been gradually shifting; for marketers, staying current on the latest Instagram demographics, statistics, and usage trends can help brands make smart decisions regarding future social media marketing campaigns.